msinclairstevens/tidy-data-coursera/CodeBook.md

 #The Tidy Data Set
 The tidy data set is a subset of the data found in: Human Activity Recognition Using Smartphones Dataset Version 1.0

 The original "messy" data can be retrieved from this URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+###Download
 The version of the original data used to create this tidy data set was zipped on January 15, 2014 and downloaded on June 11, 2015 at 12:10 PM CDT.
 The actual original data files were created between October 10, 2012 and December 10, 2012.

-##The Messy Data
+##Summary Description: The Messy Data
 The messy data contains observations of 30 subjects wearing a Samsung Galaxy smartphone recording 561 time and frequency measurements for six types of movement: walking, walking upstairs, walking downstairs, sitting, standing, and lying down.

 #Variables: Overview
 The tidy data set consists of 180 observations of 68 variables.
 The Subject and Activity variables are primary and secondary keys.
-The 66 time and frequency variables hold the means of measurements take
+The 66 time and frequency variables hold the calculated means of measurements taken in the original study.

 ##Subject Variable
 The subjects of the test are identified by a ID number ranging from 1-30.